Husseinhewehii/Division_Structure/README.md

 > Create independesk_task database

-* You have 2 options for data:
+> You have 2 options for data:
-> Import independesk_task.sql to Database
+* Import independesk_task.sql to Database
-Or
-> Use Laravel Seeder
+* Use Laravel Seeder
 ``` bash
 php artisan db:seed
 ```